trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

-- `subscriptionName: SubscriptionName` : Name for the subscription.
+- `subscriptionName: Ethereum.SubscriptionName` : Name for the subscription.

 ##### Returns